salesforce/lwc/discussions/authoring.md

 ### `static` versus `@attribute`

-`static` is definitely simpler to implement, it is what react uses today, and aurelia uses something very similar.
+`static` is definitely simpler to implement, it is what react uses today, but `@attribute()` seems more ergonomic, but might have some performance implications, a prototype is needed.

 ## References